Rebar Calculator guide

 What should I double-check before trusting the answer?

 This is a material takeoff, not structural design.
 Bar size, spacing, laps, cover, supports, edge distance, and code requirements need professional review.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools